kevinz1194/Heart-Continuous-Score/README.md

 All files are written and tested using R 4.3.1.

+Kevin L. (coauthor) performed a reproducibility check on 10/12/23.

 Scientific Registry of Transplant Recipient (SRTR) data files are required to run these files, which are restricted under a data usage agreement.
 A premade dataset generated from SRTR data (**status_changes_pubsaf2303.csv**) is also used; details provided at https://github.com/kevinlazenby/heart_data_pipeline.

 Files should be run in this order: